maghin0/everestminds-task/client/README.md

 Is the main part then some tweeks here and there on your manifest file

-[Here](https://create-react-app.dev/docs/making-a-progressive-web-app/)you can take a look at the PWA and why you should enable it with react.
+[Here](https://create-react-app.dev/docs/making-a-progressive-web-app/) you can take a look at the PWA and why you should enable it with react.

 ## Responsive